 Use the following steps to delete a tag:

-After you edit, delete, or deactivate a tag, the Save/Publish button displays orange to indicate that you have unsaved changes in the profile.
+After you edit, delete, or disable a tag, the Save/Publish button displays orange to indicate that you have unsaved changes in the profile.

 Use the following steps to view the history of a tag: